syncfusion/blazor-docs/src/charts/chart/chart-series.md

 ![Combination Series](images/multiple-series/combination-razor.png)

-**New Note:** You can refer to our Blazor Combination Chart feature tour page to know about its other groundbreaking feature representations.
+**Note:** You can refer to our Blazor Combination Chart feature tour page to know about its other groundbreaking feature representations.

-**New Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
+**Note:** You can refer to our [`Blazor Charts`](https://www.syncfusion.com/blazor-components/blazor-charts) feature tour page for its groundbreaking feature representations.
 You can also explore our [`Blazor Chart example`](https://blazor.syncfusion.com/demos/chart/line?theme=bootstrap4) to knows various chart types and how to represent time-dependent data, showing trends in data at equal intervals.

 ## See Also